TheJoin95/covid19-market-waiting-times/README.md

 # Covid19 Waiting Times

 This project aims to avoid the gatherings of people in various supermarkets and pharmacies during the covid-19 pandemic.
-Based on the geolocation of the device, it will show the various points of interest such as supermarkets, pharmacies, clinics, bars etc., with an estimate of the waiting time and a forecast of the next hour.
+Based on the geolocation of the device, it will show various points of interest such as supermarkets, pharmacies, clinics, bars etc., with an estimate waiting time and a forecast of the next hour.

-**NOTE**: This project do not wanna be for a commercial use.
-This project want to help people to stay outside their house the less time possible and to avoid other people for the quarantine period.
+**NOTE**: This project does not wanna be for commercial use.
+This project wants to help people to stay outside their house as little time as possible and to avoid other people for the quarantine period.

 # How it works

-The Front-end side is super simple and use the Open Street Map with the Leaflet.js library.
+The Front-end side is super simple and uses Open Street Map with the Leaflet.js library.

-It use also the geocode.xyz API, client side, to retrieve the informations about the address and the city from the geo coordinates retrieve by the HTML5 API.
+It uses also geocode.xyz API, client side, to retrieve details about the address and the city from the geo-coordinates retrieve by the HTML5 API.

-The Back-end is powered by Flask, a micro-framework for build some simples API to retrieve data from Google Places.
+The Back-end is powered by Flask, a micro-framework for building some simple APIs to retrieve data from Google Places.

-**NOTE**: this project do not use the official Google APIs, but it is working by a sort of workaround / bug.
+**NOTE**: this project does not use the official Google APIs, but it is working via a sort of workaround / bug.
 We can call this "scraping", but it is not the right word.

 # Data

-The data comes from Google, like Traffic for Maps, in real time and based on old data for the past week.
+The data comes from Google, like Traffic for Maps, in real-time and based on old data for the past week.
-The data are splitted in hours and week days.
+The data are split into hours and weekdays.

-It's using the same data that you visualize by the Google Search Place, inside the local business card.
+It's using the same data that you'd view on Google if you search a place, i.e. the data inside the local business card.
 How many time to wait, how popular is the place and when.. etc etc.

 # TODO

-- Add search input in overlay
+- Add search input in an overlay
-- Add sidebar to list all the visible places
+- Add a sidebar to list all the visible places
 - Change marker icon
 - Add a sort of cache on the backend (e.g. Redis with Geopos operator)
 - Add a way to store the place data to prevent an overload on the requested resource
-- Add search function to search a specific store
+- Add search function to search for a specific store
 - Add a refresh function
 - Add a prevent function to reload the same data in the same areas
 - Make a more accurate geolocation and marker on maps